arista-netdevops-community/atd-avd/DEMO.md

 ## 1. Connect to GUI VM

-In your ATD interface, click on __Programmability IDE__ and use the password listed on your Lab Topology (note: password is auto-generated for each instance)
+In your ATD interface, click on __Programmability IDE__ and use the password listed on your Lab Topology (note: password is auto-generated for each Lab instance)

 ![](./docs/imgs/atd-interface.png)

-Once your VScode interface is ready, open a New Terminal console and enter command below:
+Once your VScode interface is ready, we will install the ATD-AVD Repo to your lab instance.
+Open a New Terminal console and enter command below.

 ```bash
 # Run Script to setup environment